FasttrackNishant/Rock-Paper-Scissor-Game/README.md

 # Rock-Paper-Scissor-Game
-This is the simple Rock-Paper-Seasor Game build in C Programming language
+This is the simple Rock-Paper-Scissor Game build in C Programming language